viennacl/viennaclbench-dev/README.md

 Also, make sure your Qt-libraries can be found by the system (see above).
 <br />
 <h4>Preparing packages (only required once)</h4>
 1. Navigate into your project folder with the Git Bash and run `git submodule update --init` to clone the external repository viennacl-dev.
-  2. Navigate to external and clone the release version of libarchive (we've seen build problems with the latest master branch): `git clone https://github.com/libarchive/libarchive && cd libarchive && git checkout v3.1.2`
+2. Navigate to external and clone the release version of libarchive (we've seen build problems with the latest master branch): `git clone https://github.com/libarchive/libarchive`<br/>
+-If you are on <b>Windows</b> you'll have to use <b>Libarchive v3.1.2</b> (the latest master build fails on Windows).
+Navigate to external/libarchive and checkout version 3.1.2: `cd libarchive && git checkout v3.1.2`
-  3. Navigate back to external and clone zlib: `git clone https://github.com/madler/zlib`
+3. Navigate back to external and clone zlib: `git clone https://github.com/madler/zlib`<br/>
-  4. Build zlib using CMake by using the project directory `/path/to/external/zlib` and *the same build directory*.
+4. Use CMake to build zlib within the project source directory `/projectSourceFolder/external/zlib` and *the same build directory*.
 Use the CMake GUI, click on 'Configure' twice and then on 'Generate', open the Visual Studio project file and compile the `zlibstatic` target.
 If you are using MinGW, call `make`.
-  5. Build libarchive using CMake by using the project directory `/path/to/external/zlib` and *the same build directory*.
-Set ZLIB_INCLUDE_DIR to `../external/zlib` and `ZLIB_LIBRARY` to the `zlibstatic.lib` in either `../external/zlib` or one of the subfolders (typically Release or Debug)
+  5. Use CMake to build libarchive within the project source directory `/projectSourceFolder/external/zlib` and *the same build directory*.
+Use CMake GUI to set ZLIB_INCLUDE_DIR to `../external/zlib` and `ZLIB_LIBRARY` to the `zlibstatic.lib` in either `../external/zlib` or one of the subfolders (typically Release or Debug)

 <h4>Building the GUI</h4>